 The rise of digital photography, and the ability to take photographs with other devices including tablets and phones, has brought with it a dramatic growth in enthusiasm for photography amongst the general public, and the club has seen a gradual rise in membership since 2003.
 In 2007/8 another local club, the 43 Club based in Ash Vale, closed, and several of its members came to Aldershot and Farnham, including then chairman of the 43 Club, and long-time friend and popular judge at AFCC, Brian Colley and his wife Ros, Rex Sellars, Tom Rowles and Robin Stovold.
 These new members brought a sense of humour, and an increased competitive edge to our club.
 Between 2011 and 2013 we saw a further jump in the membership, perhaps in part because of the introduction of beginners classes.
 In the last couple of years the introduction of the AFFCC Facebook page has introduced the club to a new audience, and several new members have joined as a result.

-Sadly, the last ten years have also seen the departure of several long-term, long-serving members, including Prue Barker (now living in Lyme Regis), Terry Revell (now living in Kent), and the sad loss of Tony Fisher (Treasurer for 27 years to 2006), David Bleach (Secretary for 25 years to 2005), Brian Colley and Robin Stovold.
+Sadly, the last ten years have also seen the death or departure of several long-term, long-serving members, including Terry Revell (now living in Kent), Tony Fisher (Treasurer for 27 years to 2006), David Bleach (Secretary for 25 years to 2005), Prue Barker, Brian Colley and Robin Stovold.
 They are much missed.

 One of the issues which came with the growth in membership, was the need to retain those new members.
 We quickly became aware that our long-standing static membership of experienced photographers, was being joined by a flood of new, much less experienced members, who had joined the club hoping to learn how to take better photographs.
 Simon Taylor volunteered to develop and run Creative Workshops at a weekend in the summer, which took place from 2007 onwards, initially at Hale Institute and latterly at Farnborough Abbey.
-In 2010 a series of monthly beginners’ classes was introduced, led by Jon Evans, now on their fifth iteration.
+In 2010 a series of monthly beginners’ classes was introduced, led by Jon Evans, and repeated for several years.
 In October 2014 and June 2015 Mark Grey led successful weekend workshops for beginners both within and outside the club.

 Following on from the success of the beginners’ classes, the club introduced a series of Special Interest Groups (SIGs), to provide learning opportunities for more advanced workers.
 Since 2012 we have supported groups focusing on: